 Easy Shrimp Stir-Fry With Sesame Tahini Sauce Recipe

 I decided to put together this recipe because I was looking for a new stir-fry option and am always interested in trying a dish that has tahini.
 Do you ever read a recipe and then make something pretty different with some of the ingredients?
 A while back, I bookmarked Natalie's recipe for Sesame Soy Spaghetti Squash with Broccoli and Edamame because I was intrigued by the tahini sauce.
-It took me a couple months to figure out what I wanted to do with it.
+It took me a couple of months to figure out what I wanted to do with it.
 This is what I ended up making.
 I adjusted the sauce slightly based on personal tastes and what we had on hand.

 Don't let the long list of ingredients intimidate or discourage you.
 Most of these ingredients are items that a lot of people keep or hand or can easily acquire and then keep in their cupboards for many more recipes (i.e., vinegar, sesame oil).
 Additionally, don't be afraid to make adjustments to the sauce and to switch up the vegetable selections to suit your own preferences.
 Enjoy!

 - 1 lb. shrimp, thawed, (I use medium or large cooked, deveined shrimp)